RatJuggler/advent-of-code/2015/README.md

 [Google OR-Tools](https://developers.google.com/optimization/bin/multiple_knapsack) to solve it

 ##### Day 25: Let It Snow
-The first part is straight-forward once you've worked out an algorithm on how the codes are placed in the sheet.
+Straight-forward once you've worked out an algorithm on how the codes are placed in the sheet.
 I implemented a generic solution to better illustrate this.
-The second part can't be attempted until all of the other previous days are complete.